alexjeffburke/fugl/README.md

 - `fugl check`
 - `fugl fetch`

-> the Fugl CLI defaults to the command fugl when executed directly
+> the Fugl CLI defaults to the check command when executed directly

 ### Chaining via stdin